TELUS and Peel Regional Police Service team up to deliver innovative technology solutions to first responders

 “Peel Regional Police, Halton Regional Police, and our other innovation partners would also like to extend a warm welcome to TELUS on behalf of the Public Safety Broadband Network Innovation Alliance (PSBN Innovation Alliance).
 We look forward to leveraging our own public safety broadband network infrastructure and co-developing new technology and infrastructure applications that will enable reliable and resilient public safety communications across Canada,” said Anthony Odoardi, Deputy Chief of Police, Peel Regional Police and Managing Director of the PSBN Innovation Alliance.

-With PRP being the first police force to sign a partnership with the Ontario Human Rights Commission, and TELUS’ ongoing dedication to community safety through activities such as the
+With PRP being the first police force to sign a partnership with the Ontario Human Rights Commission, and TELUS’ ongoing dedication to community safety through activities such as the TELUS Community and Safety Wellness Accelerator powered by AlchemistX, and the rollout of Next-Generation 9-1-1 services in British Columbia and Alberta - this MOU and collaboration between the two parties is a step forward to advance public safety and create innovative solutions that will protect Canadian communities.

 About Peel Police